Rugby High School for Girls: Competitions

-The school took part in the Top of the Form competition, recorded on 27 September 1951 against Wolverhampton Boys School, who they beat by 30-20.
+The school took part in the Top of the Form competition, recorded on 27 September 1951 against Wolverhampton Boys School, who they beat by 30–20.
 It was broadcast on Monday 8 October 1951, repeated at 9.30am on Saturday 13 October 1951.
 On Monday 26 November 1951 a competition was recorded against Bolton boys school, who they beat by 1 point, getting to the England final against Beckenham and Penge School for Boys, broadcast on 3 December 1951, with Diana Higgins 17, Helen Compton 14, Jocelyn Milner 13, and Elizabeth Edmundson 12.
-The team won the England final 27-19.
-In the semi-final the team was beaten 25-31 by St Dominic's Grammar School for Girls of Belfast, broadcast on Monday 31 December 1951.
+The team won the England final 27–19.
+In the semi-final the team was beaten 25–31 by St Dominic's Grammar School for Girls of Belfast, broadcast on Monday 31 December 1951.
 Jocelyn was the grand-daughter of physicist Samuel Milner FRS, and her father Chris, a physicist, worked at BTH in Rugby during the war, and briefly for the Manhattan Project in 1944 at University of California, Berkeley.

 Houses

-The school introduced a house system during the academic year 2001 - 2002.
-The current houses are named after Onjali Raúf, founder of Making Herstory and an author, Dame Kelly Holmes, an athlete, Mary Seacole, a British-Jamaican Nurse and Evelyn Glennie, a deaf percussionist – the initials of which stand for RHSG (Rugby High School for Girls).
-These names were changed in September 2021 with the previous house names coming from Sue Ryder, Barbara Hepworth, Helen Sharman and Evelyn Glennie.
-Initially there were only three houses with the initials RHS after the shortened for of Rugby High School but from September 2016 a fourth house was introduced named after Evelyn Glennie, an inspirational woman who was voted for by students.
-The initial of 'G' stands for the 'Girls' in 'Rugby High School for Girls'.
-The houses are assigned to whole form groups, and they can gain house points by taking part in various school events, such as the annual Sports Day, interform sports, or Pink Day (in support of Cancer Research UK).
-Each form is given the initial of their house, to come before the initial of their form tutor, e.g. 8R, is a Year 8 form, in Raúf House.
-The system is not very different from the interform system previously in place, with students in the same form all being placed within the same house.
-However, the house system has created a link between different year groups and has encouraged wider participation in school events other than the interform.